amethyst/rustrogueliketutorial/book/src/chapter_7.md

 pub enum RunState { AwaitingInput, PreRun, PlayerTurn, MonsterTurn }
 ```

 If you're running Visual Studio Code with RLS, half your project just turned red.
 That's ok, we'll refactor one step at a time.
-We're going to *remove* the runstate altogether from the main `GameState`:
+We're going to *remove* the `RunState` altogether from the main `GameState`:

 ```rust
 pub struct State {